SlowDash integrates Python scripts written by users, with features including:

 path

-and return the reply contentvalue
+and returns the reply contentvalue

 is a Python object to be converted to